-- 1. Internal Connections.
+- Internal Connections.
 A system of pedestrian walkways shall connect all buildings on a site to each other, to on-site automobile and bicycle parking areas, and to any on-site open space areas or pedestrian amenities. - 2.
 To Circulation Network.
-Regular connections between onsite walkways and the public sidewalk shall be provided.
-An on-site walkway shall connect the primary building entry or entries to a public sidewalk on each street frontage.
-Such walkway shall be the shortest practical distance between the main entry and sidewalk, generally no more than 125 percent of the straight-line distance. - To Neighbors.
+Regular connections between onsite walkways and the public sidewalk shall be provided. - A. An on-site walkway shall connect the primary building entry or entries to a public sidewalk on each street frontage. - B. Walkways shall be the shortest practical distance between the main entry and sidewalk, generally no more than 125 percent of the straight-line distance. - C. Where a required walkway crosses a driveway, parking area, or loading area, it must be clearly identifiable through the use of a raised crosswalk, a different paving material, or similar method. - D. Where a required walkway is parallel and adjacent to an auto travel lane, it must be raised or separated from the auto travel lane by a raised curb at least four inches (4") high, bollards or other physical barrier.

+- To Neighbors.
 Direct and convenient access shall be provided from commercial and mixed-use projects to adjoining residential and commercial areas to the maximum extent feasible while still providing for safety and security. - 4.
 To Transit.
 Safe and convenient pedestrian connections shall be provided from transit stops to building entrances.
 Sidewalk "bulb-outs" or bus "pull-outs" may be required at potential bus stops serving commercial centers (building floor area over 25,000 square feet) to provide adequate waiting areas for transit users and safety for passing motorists.